ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 Hii o/ I'm Promachos, storyboarder for Radium and [Vacant Rhapsody](https://www.youtube.com/watch?v=G9JdmWW5BsQ).
 I've been making storyboards for the World Cups for a couple of years now, but projects like these are easily my favourite to work on because of the creative freedom they provide.
 Besides (World Cup) storyboarding, I'm also known for making osu!mania SV maps and modcharts.

 As a storyboarder, you are essentially the last layer in the production process of a design project: the person (or people) responsible for bringing the assets together in the beatmap and making it come to life in sync with the music.
-This was no different for the storyboard of Radium, where I, along with ::Noffy::{ user=1541323 } and [Coppertine](https://osu.ppy.sh/users/7279762), would take the graphics and sprites provided by the GFX team and give it that extra oomph to make the showcase video match the hype of the original song.
+This was no different for the storyboard of Radium, where I, along with ::Noffy::{ user=1541323 } and ::Coppertine::{ user=7279762 }, would take the graphics and sprites provided by the GFX team and give it that extra oomph to make the showcase video match the hype of the original song.
 Personally I think it's really cool to see the amazing stuff made by the VFX and GFX teams and have it come into motion within the map as I'm working on the storyboard.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18709857" style="background-image: url('/wiki/shared/avatars/Merong_.jpg')"></a>